jamesgalante/ENCODE_Test_Dataset_Analysis/README.md

 ### Data Preprocessing

-**⚠️ Important**: Before running the main pipeline, you must first preprocess the raw CRISPR screen data.
+(Optional as these results are included on SYNAPSE) Before running the main pipeline, you must first preprocess the raw CRISPR screen data.

 See the comprehensive guide in: **[Perturb_Seq_Test_Set_Preprocessing/README.md](Perturb_Seq_Test_Set_Preprocessing/README.md)**